ietf-wg-cellar/matroska-specification/subtitles.md

 #### Cue Block 4

-The following XML depicts the nested elements of a `BlockGroup` element with of the fourth WebVTT cue block.
+The following XML depicts the nested elements of a `BlockGroup` element with of the fourth `WebVTT cue block`.
 The last line feed character (U+0x000a) is stripped.

 No `BlockAddition` is used.